-Credit provisioning

-Key audit matter description

-Credit provisioning is an area where a high level of management judgement is applied in determining the necessity for, and then estimating the size of the impairment.
-Therefore, we determined that a risk of fraud lies within loan loss provisioning.
+Credit provisioning 9 Key audit matter description Credit provisioning is an area where significant management judgement is applied in determining the necessity for, and then estimating the size of the impairment.
+Therefore, we determined that a risk of fraud lies within credit provisioning.
+Management has determined that the majority of the loan book does not require impairment.
+The total amount of provisions at year-end is £1.21m (2018: £1.17m).

-The total amount of provisions at year-end is £1.17m (2017: £1.19m) and they relate to the provision against one loan to a customer, which was fully provided for in 2017.
-The movement is due to the exchange rate fluctuations.

 Management disclose information about credit risk in the Strategic Report as well as in the Notes to the Financial Statements (Note 1 - Accounting Policies and Note 6 - Provisions).

-How the scope of our audit responded to the key audit matter

-- We understood the company's risk management and monitoring processes around credit provisioning.
-We obtained an understanding of the internal controls surrounding the lending and credit provisioning cycle and assessed the design and implementation, and tested the operating effectiveness of relevant controls. - We assessed the completeness of loan loss provisions by reviewing all loans held by the company and assessed whether the company's decision for not providing a specific provision in respect of each loan or a collective provision for the loan portfolio was reasonable.
-We challenged management's assessment considering the impairment indicators as described by IAS 39 as well as considering the change in the macroeconomic environment. - We assessed whether the level of nil incurred but not reported (IBNR) provision was appropriate by performing a benchmarking exercise to compare the provision for similar banks and by evaluating the history of loans in their 'good book' being delinquent and the quality of the loans that are currently part of the 'good book'. - We reviewed the financial statement disclosures relating to the provisions to evaluate whether they were in compliance with FRS 102 (the Financial Reporting Standard applicable for the UK and Ireland).
+How the scope of our audit responded to the key audit matter We understood the company's risk management and monitoring processes around credit provisioning.
+We obtained an understanding of relevant controls and tested the operating effectiveness.
+We assessed the completeness of loan loss provisions by reviewing all loans held by the company and assessed whether the company's decision for not providing a specific provision in respect of each loan or a collective provision for the loan portfolio was reasonable.
+We challenged management's assessment considering the impairment indicators as described by IAS 39 as well as considering the change in the macroeconomic environment.
+We assessed whether the level of nil incurred but not reported (IBNR) provision was appropriate by performing a benchmarking exercise to compare the provision for similar banks and by evaluating the history of loans in their 'good book' being delinquent and the quality of the loans that are currently part of the 'good book'.
+We reviewed the financial statement disclosures relating to the provisions to evaluate whether they were in compliance with FRS 102 (the Financial Reporting Standard applicable for the UK and Ireland).
+Key observations Overall, we concluded that the level of provisioning and the disclosures presented in the financial statements are appropriate.